-The Company was incorporated on June 18, 1999 as SouFun.com Limited under the laws of the British Virgin Islands ("BVI").
+The Company was incorporated on June 18, 1999 as Fly High Holdings Limited under the laws of the British Virgin Islands ("BVI").
 In June 2004, the Company changed its name to SouFun Holdings Limited and its corporate domicile to the Cayman Islands and became a Cayman Islands company with limited liability under the Companies Law.
-The accompanying consolidated financial statements include the financial statements of SouFun Holdings Limited (the "Company"), its subsidiaries (the "WOFEs") and entities controlled through contractual arrangements (the "PRC Domestic Entities").
-The Company, its subsidiaries and PRC Domestic Entities are collectively referred to as the "Group".
+The accompanying consolidated financial statements include the financial statements of SouFun Holdings Limited (the "Company"), its subsidiaries (the "WOFEs"), entities controlled through contractual arrangements (the "PRC Domestic Entities") and the PRC Domestic Entities' subsidiaries.
+The Company, its subsidiaries, PRC Domestic Entities and the PRC Domestic Entities' subsidiaries are collectively referred to as the "Group".

-The Group is principally engaged in the provision of marketing services, listing services, other value-added services and products and e-commerce services to the real estate and home furnishing industries in the People's Republic of China (the "PRC").
-Details of the Company's subsidiaries and PRC Domestic Entities as of December 31, 2011 are as follows:
+The Group is principally engaged in the provision of marketing services, e-commerce services, listing services and other value-added services and products to the real estate and home furnishing industries in the People's Republic of China (the "PRC").
+Details of the Company's subsidiaries, PRC Domestic Entities and the PRC Domestic Entities' subsidiaries as of December 31, 2012 are as follows: